Paddyjh/Software-Quality-Assurance-Group-10/Handbook/QA Handbook.md

 	- Challenges

-		- Optimism and Individual Bias: Estimators may experience optimism or personal bias which can hinder on an accurate estimation.
+		- Optimism and Individual Bias: Estimators may experience optimism or personal bias which can hinder accurate estimation.
 		- Understanding Task Complexity: Misunderstanding the task or not knowing the full breadth of the task can lead to inaccurate task estimations.
 		- Stakeholder / External pressure: Project constraints such as deadlines and budgets can influence the estimation process.
+Deadline pressures may lead to tasks being optimistically estimated and ultimately being inaccurately estimated.
-		- Parkinson's Law / Changing requirements: Parkinson's law is the observation of work expanding (new requirements) to fill the time available for its completion
+		- Parkinson's Law / Changing requirements: Parkinson's Law is the observation of work expanding (new requirements) to fill the time available for its completion.
+This can lead to inaccurate task estimations as the original estimation did not consider the new requirements.

 	- Considerations